phpservermon/phpservermon/README.md

   In that case the script will return a "status offline", and will start sending out notifications.

 Each server has it's own settings regarding notification.
 You can choose for email notification or text message (SMS).
-As of version 2.0, there are 3 gateways
-available:
+The following SMS gateways are currently available:

 * Mollie - <http://www.mollie.nl>
 * Spryng - <http://www.spryng.nl>